WSO2

-WSO2 LLC is an open-source technology provider founded in 2005.
-It delivers software and cloud solutions that provide foundational technologies for application development and identity and access management (IAM).
-This represents an expansion upon its original focus on integrating application programming interfaces (APIs), applications, and web services locally and across the Internet.

-In 2024, the company was taken private by EQT's fund, EQT Private Capital Asia.
+WSO2 is a global technology company that develops foundational platforms for enterprises to meet their agentic needs.
+Founded in 2005, the company provides tools that enable organizations to build, connect, and manage digital services and systems across cloud and on-premises environments.

+WSO2’s product offerings include platforms for integration, identity and access management, and API management, as well as tools that support the development and deployment of applications and services.

+The company is headquartered in Sri Lanka and operates internationally, serving enterprise customers across multiple industries.
+WSO2’s software is distributed under open-source licenses and is designed to support open standards and interoperability.

 History

 WSO2 was founded by Sanjiva Weerawarana, Paul Fremantle, and Davanum Srinivas in August 2005, backed by Intel Capital, Toba Capital, and Pacific Controls.
 Weerawarana was an IBM researcher and a founder of the Web services platform.
 He led the creation of IBM SOAP4J, which later became Apache SOAP, and was the architect of other notable projects.
 Fremantle was one of the authors of IBM's Web Services Invocation Framework and the Web Services Gateway.
 An Apache member since the original Apache SOAP project, Fremantle oversaw the donation of WSIF and WSDL4J to Apache and led IBM's involvement in the Axis C/C++ project.

 Fremantle was WSO2's chief technology officer (CTO) from 2008-2020, and was named one of InfoWorld's Top 25 CTOs his first year in the role.
 Currently, Fremantle serves as a consultant for multiple technology companies, including WSO2.
 In 2017, Tyler Jewell took over as CEO while Weerawarana focused on the Ballerina open-source project.
 In 2019, Vinny Smith became the Executive Chairman.
 Weerawarana returned to the role of CEO in 2020.

 A subsidiary, WSO2Mobile, was launched in 2013, with Harsha Purasinghe of Microimage as the CEO and co-founder.
 In March 2015, WSO2.Telco was launched in partnership with Malaysian telecommunications company Axiata, which held a majority stake in the venture.
 WSO2Mobile has since been re-absorbed into its parent company.

 EQT AB's Asian private fund EQT Private Capital Asia acquired the company for over $600 million in May 2024.
 The acquisition was completed three months later.